dream-gcm/usermanual/source/AppendixB.md

    \end{eqnarray}
 $$

 From (B7) we see that this forcing is the same forcing we had before (${\cal G}_{cm}$) plus the “transient eddy forcing” alluded to previously.
 And no, that’s not what “bs” stands for, it stands for “basic state”.
-What would happen if we forced the model with ${\cal G}_{bs}$ and initialised it with the climatology ${\bf \Psi} = \overline{\bf{\Phi}}$ ?
+What would happen if we forced the model with ${\cal G}_{bs}$ and initialised it with the climatology ${\bf \Psi} = \bar{\bf{\Phi}}$ ?
 Well, of course, nothing would happen !
 The forcing would exactly cancel the tendency produced by the initial condition and the integration would proceed with no development.
 It’s actually much easier to find this forcing that to find the simple GCM forcing, because all you have to do is run the model for one timestep from a single initial condition.
 In this example that initial condition would be the time-mean state, but this can work for any basic state you want.
 What is the point of doing this ?
 Well, you can then study the development of of the solution due to perturbations, either in the initial condition or in the forcing.

 If we add a perturbation ${\bf \Psi}_1$ to the initial condition, the development equation becomes